johirhaquedipok/Dente-single-person-service-provider-_React/instructons.md

 You Must implement Email-password based authentication.
 You will have to implement the Registration and the login page.
 Users should be able to toggle between Login and Registration view.
 You can use react firebase hook to implement the login system.
 And don't forget to make the Email and password field a required field.👍

-Also, implement at least one extra login, which could be (facebook, github, google, etc).⚠🟥 baki ache answer⚠🟥
+Also, implement at least one extra login, which could be (facebook ⚠🟥, github, google, etc).👍

 Once logged in, the log out/sign out button should appear on the header, which will log out the user once clicked.👍

 Add two more routes. one route will be blogs.
 On the blog page, you will need to answer these three questions.
-This won't be a protected route ⚠🟥 baki ache answer⚠🟥
+This won't be a protected route 👍

 13.1 Difference between authorization and authentication ⚠🟥 baki ache answer⚠🟥